jpozarycki/10x-healthcare/.ai/tech-stack.md

 * Node.js v22.14.0 (as specified in `.nvmrc`)
 * npm (comes with Node.js)
 * Supabase account for database service
-* OpenAI API key for AI functionality
+* OpenRouter.ai API key for AI functionality